TylerJDev/my-portfolio/content/blog/when-role-button-is-not-enough.md

 ---
 title: When role="button" is not enough
 date: 2020-09-07T18:36:17.247Z
-description: The attribute role="button" is often used in place of a native button element, yet this is not enough to ensure the element is actually accessible.
+description: The attribute role="button" is often used in place of a regular button element, yet this is not enough to ensure the element is actually accessible.
 tags: